A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Experimental Results

-Figure~\ref{fig:planner_base} shows the planned trajectories along with power towers and cables, target regions, and refilling stations.
-The towers are $\SI{15}{\meter}$ in height and $\SI{40}{\meter}$ apart.
-The optimization problem took $\SI{14}{\minute}$ to solve and $\SI{37}{\second}$ to find an initial guess solution.
-Figure~\ref{fig:scenario_9RealWorldExp} shows the compliance of the planned trajectories with mission requirements.
-As can be seen from the graph, the distance between vehicles is always greater than the threshold value $\Gamma$, the vehicles' velocity and acceleration lie within the admissible bounds ($[\underline{v}^{(j)}, \bar{v}^{(j)}]$ and $[\underline{a}^{(j)}, \bar{a}^{(j)}]$), and the vehicles never visit a target region if they run out of diverters.
-Note that, for the sake of simplicity, the velocity and acceleration bounds are considered to be symmetric, i.e., $\lvert \underline{v}^{(j)} \rvert = \lvert \bar{v}^{(j)} \rvert$ and $\lvert \underline{a}^{(j)} \rvert = \lvert \bar{a}^{(j)} \rvert$.
-Finally, for comparison, Figure~\ref{fig:planner_base_moreDrones} reports the planned trajectories for a more complex setting, considering four~\acp{UAV} and eleven target regions.
-In this case, the optimization problem took $\SI{22}{\minute}$ to solve, $\SI{57}{\second}$ to find an initial guess solution.
+Figure~\ref{fig:planner_base} illustrates the planned trajectories, depicting the power towers, cables, target regions, refilling stations, and vehicles' initial position.
+The towers have a height of $\SI{15}{\meter}$ and are spaced $\SI{40}{\meter}$ apart.
+The optimization problem required $\SI{14}{\minute}$ to solve and $\SI{37}{\second}$ to find an initial guess solution.
+Real-world experiments demonstrate the compliance of the planned trajectories with mission requirements, as shown in Figure~\ref{fig:scenario_9RealWorldExp}.
+The figure confirms that the distance between vehicles always exceeds the threshold value $\Gamma_\mathrm{dis}$, the velocity and acceleration of the vehicles remain within the allowable bounds ($[{^d}\underline{v}^{(j)}, {^d}\bar{v}^{(j)}]$ and $[{^d}\underline{a}^{(j)}, {^d}\bar{a}^{(j)}]$), and the vehicles never visit a target region when they run out of diverters.
+Note that, for simplicity, the velocity and acceleration bounds are assumed to be symmetric, i.e., $\lvert {^d}\underline{v}^{(j)} \rvert = \lvert {^d}\bar{v}^{(j)} \rvert$ and $\lvert {^d}\underline{a}^{(j)} \rvert = \lvert {^d}\bar{a}^{(j)} \rvert$.
+Lastly, for comparative purposes, Figure~\ref{fig:planner_base_moreDrones} displays the planned trajectories for a more complex scenario involving four~\acp{UAV} and eleven target regions.
+In this case, the optimization problem required $\SI{22}{\minute}$ to solve and $\SI{57}{\second}$ to find an initial guess solution.
+This scenario offers an initial glimpse into the scalability and performance of the proposed approach with increased complexity and clutter.